zhasiyu0225/zhasiyu0225.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">

 **3D LEGO Designs Generation and Structural Optimization with Generative Models**
 - TLDR: A 3D model generation system combining generative models, stability prediction, and optimization to repurpose unused LEGO bricks, fostering creativity and sustainability.
-Achieved up to a 30% increase in user engagement, a 40% increase in design diversity, and a 35% improvement in user satisfaction, demonstrating significant advances in interactive design and sustainability.
+Achieved up to a 42.7% increase in design diversity, a 13.9% increase in user engagement, and a 6.9% improvement in user satisfaction, demonstrating significant advances in interactive design and sustainability.
 </div>
 </div>